|

 must go on patrol to keep deer off the runway and perform other

 duties such as replace burned out runway lights.
-This is

 Charlotte's Douglas Airport and the seven firefighters maintaining

-similar shifts at the Greensboro / Winston-Salem Regional Airport.
+similar shifts at the Greensboro/Winston-Salem Regional Airport.

 (June 13, 1977) rt